pingcap/docs-cn/tikv-configuration-file.md

 ### `purge-threshold`

 + Specifies the threshold size of the main log queue.
 When this configuration value is exceeded, the main log queue is purged.
++ This configuration can be used to adjust the disk space usage of Raft Engine.
 + Default value: `"10GB"`

 ### `recovery-mode`